 This can go a long way in improving online discussions within the realm of employee training.

 Foster Discussion in the Right Places

-If you’re training employees in areas like technical skills or compliance, online discussions might not necessarily play a strong role however you can still take full advantage of this medium for expanding the general conversation around training and development.
-Since technical and certain skills building trainings have definitely right or wrong ways for employees to do things, so there’s not going to be a lot of value that comes from having them discuss these topics.
+If you’re training employees in areas like technical skills or compliance, online discussions might not necessarily play a strong role however, you can still take full advantage of this medium for expanding the general conversation around training and development.
+Since technical and certain skills-building trainings have definitely right or wrong ways for employees to do things, there’s not going to be a lot of value that comes from having them discuss these topics.

 Invite Outside Resources into the Discussion